dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 ## Minimising audio glitches

-Even after setting the optimal cycles value for the game to limit the emulated CPU speed, you might still hear occasional audio glitches.
+Even after setting the optimal cycles value for a game to limit the emulated CPU speed, you might still hear occasional audio glitches.
 Why this can happen depends on a lot of factors, but it mainly comes down to the particular hardware, driver, and operating system combination you're using.